manassaloi/manassaloi.github.io/_posts/2016-07-14-built-for-growth-chris-kuenne.markdown

 ---

-**Note:** This is the only summary of a book I have half read.
-It should have been a blogpost.
-I am still noting down the 4 types of company builder personalities and their qualities
+**Note:** This is first time I am doing a summary of a half-read book.
+TBH the book could have been a blogpost.

 **There are 4 type of company builders: Driver, Explorer, Crusader, and Captain**